Camp Rising Sun (New York): International community

-The roughly 60 participants each year are students from more than 30 countries who are invited to attend the camp.
-Most come for just one summer, but each season includes a handful of students who are invited back for a second summer to help carry on the camp's traditions from year to year.
-Campers from outside the United States had an opportunity to stay with an American family or with US campers or alumni as part of a hosting program before the camp season starts.
+The roughly 60 participants each year come from more than 30 countries.
+Most attend just once, but for continuity each season includes a handful of students invited back for a second summer.
+Campers from outside the United States had an opportunity to stay with an American family or with US campers or alumni as part of a hosting program before the camp season started.

-The selection of participants is highly competitive and is based on a candidate's potential leadership ability, intellect (demonstrated academic achievement and ability to think critically), character, and individuality (developed abilities and interests).
-Camp alumni are generally responsible for selecting new campers from their countries, but in some cases, government officials such as the Minister of Education or an ambassador, do the selecting.
+The selection of participants is based on a candidate's potential leadership ability, intellect, character, and individuality.
+Camp alumni are generally responsible for selecting new campers from their countries, but in some cases, government officials, such as the Minister of Education or an ambassador, do the selecting.

-The program is neither religious nor political, but with campers coming from all over the United States, Europe, Asia, Africa and elsewhere, politics and religion are just two of the many topics that come up for discussion.
-After two months of exposure to many other nationalities, international issues become personal concerns.
-One camper after her summer at CRS stated, "It's not just Iran anymore.
-It's my friend, Sepideh, who lives in Iran," referring to how such an international issue became personal to her.
+After two months of exposure to many other nationalities, one camper after her summer at CRS stated, "It's not just Iran anymore.
+It's my friend, Sepideh, who lives in Iran," referring to her international issue.

 Camp Rising Sun's reputation was built on the conviction that there is much to be learned through experience and interaction with those from other cultures and nations.
-Campers help with all aspects of the camp, including meal preparation and maintenance, and work together on intellectual or cultural projects of their own choosing.
-They also conceive of and carry out landscaping projects to improve the camp, such as building a Finnish sauna or a Japanese rock garden.
-The eight weeks at CRS became a life-transforming experience.
-Alumni often choose professions of service and stay involved with the camp for decades afterward.
+Campers carry out landscaping projects to improve the camp, such as building a Finnish sauna or a Japanese rock garden.